ankur512512/devops-springboot/README.md

 Feel free to click on it and have a look around different options.

+Stop the port-forwarding once you're done with the ArgoCD UI portion.

-If the application is ready you can again do the port-forwarding and test it like we did before.
+Although not required again, but if you want, you can test the application again by doing port-forwarding for the application and test it like we did before.

 ## Infrastructure Provisioning with Terraform